N1ki2K/Iot-Monitoring/PROJECT_THEORY_GUIDE.md

 Why these frontend technologies were used:

-- React is appropriate for a dashboard-style application with reusable UI components and state-driven rendering.
+- React is appropriate for a dashboard-style application with reusable UI components and state-driven rendering across monitoring, administration, audit, and health pages.
 - TypeScript improves reliability in API consumption and component interfaces.
 - Vite provides fast startup and straightforward frontend tooling, which is useful in a multi-package repository.
-- Tailwind CSS allows rapid construction of dashboard layouts without a large custom CSS architecture.
+- Tailwind CSS allows rapid construction of dashboard and admin layouts without a large custom CSS architecture.
 - Recharts is suitable for telemetry visualization because the project needs line and data-driven charts rather than highly specialized graphics.
 - Axios provides a simple and familiar HTTP client abstraction for REST calls.
+- File-based language dictionaries keep localization content easier to maintain as the interface grows.

 ### Mobile